hpe-dev-incubator/hpe-dev-portal/content/blog/data-fabric-the-future-of-data-management.md

 *   Search and explore data with Apache Drill
 *   Safely secure your data with a single security model with granular controls
 *   Easily move exabytes of data across edge, on-premises, and cloud deployments
-*   ●Extend IoT applications to remote locations
+*   Extend IoT applications to remote locations
 *   Increase your data transfer speed
 *   Make faster decisions
 *   Effortlessly access data.